bread01/Javascript-Journey-Notes/readme.md

 ## Section 2: Program Flow
 #### Conditionals: if...else
+- It is good to think of this as: 'is the variable True or False?' - this is what you are asking the computer
 - Should be referencing a variable, and posing an outcome for that variable
   - Then you have to give an action for that variable based on the outcome
 - For example: